jin1206t/jin1206t/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/jin1206t/](https://www.linkedin.com/in/jin1206t/)

 - ⚡ Fun fact **I enjoy reading, skiing, coding, and sleeping.**

+- 👨‍💻 Discalimer **My page may sometimes mess up, like life.
+I'm learning how to fix it.
+Please be patient for updates**

 <h3 align="left">Connect with me:</h3>